Max-Durbin-Schaefer/ANT-WIKI/Receiving/Receiving.md

 4. ### Planned

                 Once the ROL’s are in ‘Assigned’ status, Ant can run the planning process through WMSReceiving(creates unloading list) and puts the appointment into ‘Planned’ status automatically.

                         - The appointment ID of a PO can be changed up until pallet building.

-                        - process will fail if there are missing item info, wrong gat, or un-updated LU Type Location
+                        - process will fail if there are missing item info, wrong gat, or un-updated LU Type Location.
+                          Process also needs TI/HI, Hazardous, Size/Weight tolerance, free locations.

                 The planning process, WMSReceiving, creates the Consolidation Order (CO) and links it to the RO.
                 It also creates the Consolidation order line and links it to the ROL.

                 Once the PO is planned the CO decides how many pallets are needed to induct the item.
                 The Receivers can start receiving the item after the item reaches the ‘Planned’ status.

                 - This process updates wmsOrder and wmsOrderline tables.
+                - mixed pallets(needs work here)
 6. ### Started/Finished

                 When the receiver scans the items, the COL’s change status to ‘Started’.